The Sandman: Endless Nights: Chapter 3: Dream - The Heart of a Star

-Near the beginning of the habitability of the universe, Dream and his new paramour Killalla of the Glow travel to a meeting of astronomical phenomena, wherein Killalla is astonished to identify the delegates as the very stars, galaxies, and dimensions which comprise the cosmos.
-At an encounter with her world's own sun, Sto-Oa, Killalla and the star fall in love at the behest of Desire, while Dream watches.
-Here, Death acts cold and imperious and Delight has not become Delirium; whereas the defection of Killalla begins Dream's long-standing rivalry with Desire.
-The first aspect of Despair also appears in the story, quite different in appearance and more sociable than her latter aspect.
+Early in the life of the universe, Dream and his new paramour Killalla of the Glow travel to a meeting of astronomical phenomena.
+Killalla is a native of the planet Oa, and is an ancestor of the Guardians of the Universe, who form the Green Lantern Corps.
+Killalla is astonished to learn the delegates are the stars, galaxies, and dimensions which comprise the cosmos.
+After encountering her world's own sun, Sto-Oa, Killalla and the star fall in love at the behest of Desire, while Dream watches.
+The defection of Killalla begins Dream's long-standing rivalry with Desire.

-In addition, other DC comics characters appear: the character Killalla originates from the planet Oa (although technically from planet Maltus), and is an ancestor of the Guardians of the Universe, who form the Green Lantern Corps; able to manipulate their characteristic green energy, but with incomplete control.
-Despair has a conversation with a red giant star named Rao about the creation of life on an unstable world and the possibility of a lone survivor to continually mourn the destruction of that world: this is an allusion to the history of Superman, in that Rao is the red giant sun around which Superman's homeworld of Krypton orbited, as well as the Kryptonian God.
-(The colors of the stars in the story follow the DC Universe's standards, not the actual star life cycle.)
-The story is narrated by the Sun (here identified by his Latin name of Sol) to the Earth before the evolution there of life.
+Despair has a conversation with a red giant star named Rao about the creation of life on an unstable world and the possibility of a lone survivor to continually mourn the destruction of that world (an allusion to the history of Superman and Krypton) The story is narrated by the Sun (here identified by his Latin name of Sol) to the Earth before the evolution there of life.

-Elements of "Brief Lives" appear as well: the statement that the palace and its chambers will dissolve into light shows that "matter and light are interchangeable" (one of the reasons that Destruction abandoned his realm and responsibilities); Destruction also plays a "creator" role (elsewhere, he suggests that he and his siblings are both themselves and their polar opposites); Desire provokes distrust and hatred in Dream's heart; Death is declared inevitable (a reference to "The Illusion Of Permanence" in "Brief Lives"); and Delight's speech has already begun to resemble that of Delirium.
-In both "The Heart Of A Star" and "Brief Lives", characters comment on Destiny's blindness and, in both stories, it is shown that there are questions Destiny cannot answer (in the former, he asks Killalla if she loves Dream and, in the latter, he is unable to tell why Delight changed to Delirium).